matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 2) Can you explain the difference between IaaS, PaaS, and SaaS?
 Provide examples from GCP.
 Answer: IaaS (Infrastructure as a Service): Provides virtualized computing resources over the internet.
-In GCP, Google Compute Engine (GCE) is an example of IaaS, offering virtual machines that users can customize and control.
+In GCP, Google Compute Engine (G C E) is an example of IaaS, offering virtual machines that users can customize and control.
 PaaS (Platform as a Service): Offers hardware and software tools over the internet, typically for application development.
-Google App Engine (GAE) is a PaaS offering, providing a platform for developers to build, deploy, and scale applications.
+Google App Engine (G A E) is a PaaS offering, providing a platform for developers to build, deploy, and scale applications.
 SaaS (Software as a Service): Delivers software applications over the internet, on a subscription basis.
 Google Workspace (formerly G Suite) is an example of SaaS, offering productivity tools for businesses.

 3) What are Google Compute Engine and Google App Engine?
 How do they differ?
-Answer: Google Compute Engine (GCE) is an IaaS that provides virtual machines (VMs) in the cloud, giving users complete control over the OS, network settings, and the entire software stack.
-On the other hand, Google App Engine (GAE) is a PaaS that abstracts much of the underlying infrastructure, allowing developers to focus on writing code without worrying about the environment it runs in.
-GAE automatically scales your application in response to the traffic it receives.
+Answer: Google Compute Engine (G C E) is an IaaS that provides virtual machines (VMs) in the cloud, giving users complete control over the OS, network settings, and the entire software stack.
+On the other hand, Google App Engine (G A E) is a PaaS that abstracts much of the underlying infrastructure, allowing developers to focus on writing code without worrying about the environment it runs in.
+(G A E) automatically scales your application in response to the traffic it receives.

 4) Explain the concept of load balancing in GCP.
 Answer: Load balancing is a method used to distribute network or application traffic across multiple servers in a server